edgexfoundry/edgex-docs/docs_src/design/adr/system-management/0006-Metrics-Collection.md

 - go-metrics will still require the EdgeX team to develop a bootstrapping apparatus to take the metrics configuration and register each of the metrics defined in the configuration in go-metrics.
 - go-metrics would also require the EdgeX team to develop the means to periodically extract the metrics data from the registry and ship it via message bus (something the current go-metrics library does not do).
 - While go-metrics offers the ability for data to be reported to other subsystems, it would required EdgeX to expose these capabilities (possibly through APIs) if a user wanted to export to these subsystems in addition to the message bus.
+- Per the Kamakura Planning Meeting, it was noted that go-metrics is already a dependency in our Go code due to its use other 3rd party packages (see https://github.com/edgexfoundry/edgex-go/blob/4264632f3ddafb0cbc2089cffbea8c0719035c96/go.sum#L18).

 ** Community questions about go-metrics **
 Per the Monthly Architect's meeting of 9/20/21):